Vaseline for Tanning – Should You Use It?

-The answer is simple – no. Vaseline is made from a mixture of hydrocarbons, developed from petroleum.
-It is essentially a grease.
-It is used to hydrate the skin and sometimes act as a barrier cream as well.
-However, you should stay away from tanning with Vaseline if you want to protect your skin from damage done by the sun.
+It is used to hydrate the skin and sometimes acts as a barrier cream as well.
+However, you should avoid tanning with Vaseline if you want to protect your skin from sun damage.

 Why Tanning With Vaseline Is A Bad Idea

-Vaseline and other petroleum jellies are a mixture of mineral oils and various waxes which combine to form a jelly-like substance.
-The petroleum in the jelly helps it form a water-protective barrier over the skin and helps to seal in moisture.
+Vaseline and other petroleum jellies are a mixture of mineral oils and various waxes, which combine to form a jelly-like substance.

-This petroleum-based substance is good for hydrating the skin but can cause damage to the skin if used when tanning.
 Vaseline on the skin will attract UV rays, intensifying them as they reach the skin.
-While this may seem like the ideal solution to quick tanning, it really is quite dangerous.
+While this may seem like the ideal solution for quick tanning, it is actually quite dangerous.

-This can also lead to leathery skin, wrinkles and liver spots.
+This can also lead to leathery skin, wrinkles, and liver spots.
 In severe cases, extended exposure to sunlight can lead to skin cancer.
-Using Vaseline only makes the UV rays stronger and more intensified on the skin, quickening the damage done.

-Using Vaseline when tanning will also more likely leave you with severe sunburn, rather than a golden tan.
-When the UV rays cause the skin to dry out and burn, the body’s immune system reacts and sends a rush of blood to the affected area.
-This is why sunburn appears red, hot and irritated.
+When UV rays cause the skin to dry out and burn, the body’s immune System responds by sending a rush of blood to the affected area.
+This is why sunburn appears red, hot, and irritated.

 Vaseline has many great uses, but using it for tanning is just not a good idea.